omnipy.shared.enums.display

 ANSI_256 |

-The extended ANSI color system, which supports 256 colors.
+Use the extended ANSI color system with 256 colors.

 TYPE: